alexrdz/pug-postcss/README.md

+# New Portfolio Site
-# Pug and PostCSS
+### Using Pug and PostCSS

-a site starter for prototyping or creating simple sites with Pug templates and PostCSS aided by gulp.
+a site starter for prototyping or creating simple sites with Pug templates and stylus-PostCSS aided by gulp.

 includes:
 - autoprefixer